hmiesen/website/content/topics/Collaborate-share/Share-your-work/Hugo-tutorial/5-add-content.md

 ```

 ### Step 2: Link the CSS file in your HTML head
-Edit the <head> section in your default layout file, usually at `layouts/_default/baseof.html`.
+Edit the &lt;head&gt; section in your default layout file, usually at `layouts/_default/baseof.html`.

 Add the following lines inside the `baseof.html` file.
 Your file might than look like: